-Keep an eye out for these lucrative fish, bugs and shells in Animal Crossin
+Animal Crossing: New Horizons — These are the fish, sea creatures, bugs, and shells that give you the most Bells

 |1,000 Bells

-All the fish in Animal Crossing: New Horizons
+All the fish you can catch in Animal Crossing: New Horizons

-Here's a list of all of the fish you can find in the game listed in alphabetical order.
+Here's a list of all of the fish you can find in the game listed in alphabetical order and how much they sell for at Nook's Cranny.

 |Fish